 Have you been wondering how to sleep in the heat?
 Check out our tips on how to keep you and your children cool on those hot, sticky summer nights.

 Summer’s great, isn’t it?
-Barbecues, visits to the beach, and, erm, endless nights where it’s impossible to know how to get to sleep in the heat.
+Barbecues (with all of the delicious BBQ food), visits to the beach, and, erm, endless nights where it’s impossible to know how to get to sleep in the heat.
 Yeah, it’s not always easy to know how to sleep on a hot night.